 It has been confirmed that the Legend of Zelda universe's timeline is split up into three parts: A Link to the Past is a timeline where Ganondorf was victorious; Majora's Mask was the beginning of the timeline of the Child!Link, where the Sages capture Ganondorf and imprison him in the Twilight Realm; Wind Waker takes place centuries after the Adult!Link timeline.
 The brilliance comes when you realize what happened in Ocarina of Time, and the symbolism of it: the Triforce was split into three pieces.
 Just like the Triforce, the timeline split into three pieces, each timeline corresponding with a specific character, and a specific Triforce piece: A Link to the Past is the "Triforce of Power/Ganondorf" Timeline; Wind Waker is the "Triforce of Wisdom/Zelda" timeline, and Majora's Mask is the "Triforce of Courage/Link" timeline.

-There's more to support the first take, actually.
 Take note: the Wind Waker timeline gives central focus to Zelda and Hyrule.
 She's the one who leads here, the one with the most earnest control, as both a captain and princess.
 This continues even later down the line with Spirit Tracks, wherein the plot is centered around Zelda's ghostly state and the curse plaguing New Hyrule.
 In the Majora's Mask/Twilight Princess timeline, however, Link is now the focus—not Zelda, not Ganondorf.
-In Majora's Mask, they don't even exist there—it's about Link getting to the bottom of a great evil he uncovered alone.
+In Majora's Mask, they don't even exist there — it's about Link getting to the bottom of a great evil he uncovered alone.
 In Twilight Princess?
-His friends from the village become kidnapped, and later his companion Midna is suffering, giving him personal motivation...and again, Zelda and Ganondorf are almost entirely in the background.
+His friends from the village become kidnapped, and later his companion Midna is suffering, giving him personal motivation... and again, Zelda and Ganondorf are almost entirely in the background.
 As for the "Hero Dies" timeline, well, Exactly What It Says on the Tin.
 Ganondorf won and rules through power, giving him and the Triforce of Power prominence in that timeline.

-I thought it was odd for Nintendo to pull the whole Demon revives Demon King using Zelda's body plot thread two games in a row (Spirit Tracks and Skyward Sword).
-Then I realized that they were both the first game in their respective land.
+It seems odd for Nintendo to pull the whole Demon revives Demon King using Zelda's body plot thread two games in a row (The Legend of Zelda: Spirit Tracks and The Legend of Zelda: Skyward Sword).
+But they were both the first game in their respective land.
 New Hyrule had to imprison and later kill off a Demon King before prospering just like Old Hyrule did.

 When you finally get to fight Ganondorf in Ocarina Of Time, chances are you won't defeat him on the first try.
 So what happens when you get a game over?
 Simple, you've just created the alternate part where the Downfall Timeline takes place!